If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 House-hunting in Wisconsin can be more affordable if you search for the best mortgage rates for your credit profile.
 That can save you tens of thousands of dollars over the lifetime of your loan.
-As you start your search to compare mortgage lenders, check out today's mortgage rates in Wisconsin below.
+As you start your search to compare mortgage lenders, check out some of Wisconsin's most affordable places to live.

-With a population of 11,219, Two Rivers is on Lake Michigan, and has plenty of parks and nightlife options.
+With a population of 11,154, Two Rivers is on Lake Michigan, and has plenty of parks and nightlife options.
 Plus, the community enjoys beach access at Point Beach State Park.
-It's 15th on Niche's list of places with the lowest cost of living in Wisconsin.
-Over two-thirds of residents are homeowners, probably because the median home value is $93,100, much lower than the national median of $184,700.
-This could make up for the fact that property taxes in Manitowoc county, which includes Two Rivers, is one of the highest in the country at 1.9% of the property's fair assessed market value.
+It's 14th on Niche's list of places with the lowest cost of living in Wisconsin.
+Over two-thirds of residents are homeowners, probably because the median home value is $94,300, much lower than the national median of $217,500.
+This could make up for the fact that property taxes in Manitowoc County, which includes Two Rivers, is one of the highest in the country at 1.9% of the property's fair assessed market value.

-Marinette is just south of the Menominee River, offering its 10,678 residents picturesque views of Lake Michigan, and outdoor activities during the warmer months.
-To the north is Stephenson Island, where part of it is preserved as a park.
-About 61% of residents own their homes, with a median home value of $83,000.
-Another reason it's considered one of the most affordable places to live in the state: property taxes are 1.46%, below the state average of 1.76%.
+Marinette is just south of the Menominee River, offering its 10,608 residents picturesque views of Lake Michigan and outdoor activities during the warmer months.
+To the north is Stephenson Island, part of which is preserved as a park.
+About 62% of residents own their homes, with a median home value of $86,400.
+Another reason Marinette is considered one of the most affordable places to live in the state: Property taxes are 1.46%, below the state average of 1.76%.

 Manitowoc is known as "Maritime Capital" and is another city on Lake Michigan, south of Two Rivers.
-Because of its nickname, there are plenty of waterfront activities like fishing, as well as two maritime museums for history buffs.
+There are plenty of waterfront activities like fishing, as well as two maritime museums for history buffs.
 Around two-thirds of residents are homeowners, and many residents are young professionals or retirees.
-The median home value is $104,500, $80,200 under the national median.
+The median home value is $107,100, much lower than the national median.
 However, Manitowoc property taxes are some of the highest in the state at 1.9%.
 Granted, you do get a lot in this city, including parks, cultural activities, and an active nightlife scene.

-Known for its bratwurst and cheese, Sheboygan is the largest city on our list, with a population of 48,531.
-There's plenty to like about this city, including the highly rated schools and the abundance of amenities such as parks, restaurants, and nightlife.
+Known for its bratwurst and cheese, Sheboygan is the largest city on our list, with a population of 48,327.
+There's plenty to like about this city, including the highly rated schools and an abundance of amenities such as parks, restaurants, and nightlife.
 Plus if you like surfing, there's a reason this city is nicknamed as the "Malibu of the Midwest."
-Although the median home value is the highest in our list at $109,700, 61% of residents are homeowners.
-The property tax rate in Sheboygan county is also one of the highest in Wisconsin at 1.9%.
+Although the median home value is the highest in our list at $114,500, 60% of residents are homeowners.
+The property tax rate in Sheboygan County is also one of the highest in Wisconsin at 1.9%.